-My working life to date has been in fashion, as a womenswear buyer for Harrods Ltd. During this time cooking was not part of my schedule; instead fashion and travel took over.
-Becoming a Mum has completely changed my day to day life and how I think about food and cooking.
-I want my daughter and I to be eating good healthy home-cooked food.
+I started my career in fashion, as a womenswear buyer for Harrods.
+During this time cooking was not part of my schedule; instead fashion and travel took over.
+How life has changed!
+Today, I want my children and I to be eating good healthy home-cooked food.
 This does not need to mean complicated, or scary recipes, that are time consuming.
 I face the same pressures other parents face feeding their babies.
 I understand the total frustration of learning what your baby does and doesn’t like.

-from the expensive ‘all-in-one steaming and pureeing machine’; that then required 30 minutes to take it apart and clean it, after each use...
-To the ice cube trays that froze solid so I couldn’t remove the food (you need freezing trays with a soft silicon shell).
-I tried pureeing every fruit and vegetable my green grocer had; initially fighting seasonality, because I had read somewhere about a special list of fruits and vegetables that were good first foods to try...
+from the expensive ‘all-in-one steaming and pureeing machine’; that then required 30 minutes to take it apart and clean it, after each use... to the ice cube trays that froze solid so I couldn’t remove the food (you need freezing trays with a soft silicon shell)...I then tried pureeing out of season fruits and vegetables, because I had read somewhere about a special list of fruits and vegetables that were good first foods to try...
 Eventually, I started to trust my instincts as a parent.
 I worked on recipes that my daughter liked and would eat.

 And so, Mimi’s Bowl was born.